Infinit3i/Cyber-Yankee-2025/Sassy Panda/Review/first_walkthru.md

+- specify in playbook whether we are sending from/to redirector or the terran attack box
 - meterpreter/metasploit, and ssh commands to pivot through palo --> rtr --> rtr --> rtr
 - wget commands for pulling payloads to the palo and rtrs
 - crontab commands for rtrs